 If the number of persons objecting to the by-law does not meet the threshold set out in the Act, the Commission de la représentation électorale will review the division by-law and approve or disapprove it.

-If the number of persons objecting to the by-law is equal to or greater than the number provided for in the Act, the Commission de la représentation électorale shall hold a public hearing at which it will hear the comments from electors, interested organizations, and the municipality.
+If the number of persons objecting to the by-law is equal to or greater than the number provided for in the Act, the Commission de la représentation électorale shall hold a public hearing to hear comments from electors, interested organizations, and the municipality.

-In light of the representations heard and the documents filed, the Commission de la représentation électorale will decide whether it will support the division adopted by the municipal council or whether it will carry out the boundary delimitation itself.
+In light of the representations heard and the documents filed, the Commission de la représentation électorale will decide whether it supports the division adopted by the municipal council or whether it carries out the boundary delimitation itself (see section 3).

 The by-law dividing the municipality into electoral districts comes into force automatically on October 31 of the year preceding the year in which the general election is to be held.

-The CRE itself will divide the territory of the municipality into electoral districts:
+The Commission itself will divide the territory of the municipality into electoral districts:

 A municipality may renew the electoral map that was used in the previous general election.
 The delimitation of its electoral districts, however, must meet the following conditions: